-Ensure the nacelle is parallel and 90 degrees to prop slot in wing.
+Ensure the nacelle is parallel and 90 degrees to flutes on wing.
 You have some time to make slight adjustments before epoxy cures but move quickly.

 Hold the nacelle in place until the fiveminute epoxy cures, check that nacelle is aligned with leading edge, crease and centered on Vertical stabilizer dowel holes on wing.